 - Once the pan is hot (it should sizzle if you flick some water on it) place the chicken thighs skin-side down into the pan and let sear 3-5 minutes or until the skin is nice and brown.

 - Flip the chicken thighs over and then move the skillet to the oven (middle rack and uncovered).
-Let cook 15 minutes.
-Meanwhile, prep your brussel sprouts and remaining ingredients.
+Let cook 15 minutes or until chicken thighs reach an internal temp of approx. 160 degrees F. Meanwhile, prep your brussel sprouts and remaining ingredients.

 - Remove from oven and place chicken thighs on a plate; set aside.